 The cost, performance and risk calculations included in this KID follow the methodology prescribed by EU rules.
-This KID should be considered only in conjunction with the Annual Report, the Half Year Report and the Investor Disclosure Document which are available on the Company's website, www.worldwidewh.com, along with other information about the Company.
-These include further details of the Company's principal risks, the collateral arrangements and the use of, and exposure to, derivatives.
+This KID should be considered only in conjunction with the Annual Report, the Half Year Report and the Investor Disclosure Document which are available on the Company's website, www.biotechgt.com, along with other information about the Company.
+These provide further details of the Company's principal risks, including the collateral arrangements.